LaravelCollective/docs/ssh.md

   ],
 ```

-Next, add a class aliases to the `aliases` array of `config/app.php`:
+Next, add the class alias to the `aliases` array of `config/app.php`:

 ```php
   'aliases' => [